You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

 Read about how to get your provisional licence.

-• be clean and roadworthy (check your tyres, brake lights and indicators)
+• be roadworthy – have your tyres, brakes, brake lights and indicators checked

 • have working seatbelts

-• have a working centre-mounted park brake (electric or manual handbrake)
+• have a working centre-mounted park brake (electric or manual handbrake), which must be accessible from the front passenger seat

 • be clear of loose items that may move in the cabin and become a hazard